Thailand’s Castaway Islands

 After a flight and two speedboat journeys you’ll be richly rewarded when you arrive at the one-hotel island of Koh Racha, a few miles south of Phuket.
 If there is paradise on earth, then this far-flung island has to be it!
 Imagine a crescent-shaped cove of find white sand, azure water with iconic boulders at its edges and teeming marine life.
 When you are done exploring the beach’s delights at The Racha, you can visit the sensational spa or just land on a lounger beside the picture postcard infinity pool.
 It’s hard to imagine a more restful island retreat.

 The final leg of our insider’s guide to island hopping in Thailand is a sensational sojourn at the Six Senses Yao Noi overlooking the iconic islets of Phang Nga Bay.
 The glam rustic buildings, the endless infinity pools, mosquito nets billowing in the breeze and jaw-dropping views all come as standard.
 You can venture out to the James Bond island by private speedboat, dive amongst the world’s most spectacular underwater scenery or lounge during the balmy tropical night during the outdoor cinema movie night.
 And when it’s finally home time, you’ll fly back to Bangkok to connect into your internal flight.

 What you get for your money

-    This itinerary would typically cost from £3,900 per person per person inclusive of international flights, staying in the specified hotels and having the services of private chauffeurs and guides.
+This itinerary would typically cost from £3,900pp per person inclusive of international flights, staying in the specified hotels and having the services of private chauffeurs and guides.
 The costs can vary based on season, room type and board basis.
 All our holidays are tailor-made and can be created around your budget.